 The Winter Fuel Allowance usually costs the State around €240 Million a year .
 It is paid to approximately 365,000 households.

-This one-off payment was nothing to do with the Fuel Allowance – it was not means-tested and was paid to every household with an electric meter.
+These payments had nothing to do with the Fuel Allowance – they were not means-tested and were paid to every household with an electric meter.

-More details here on the Government Energy Credit
+More details here on the Government Energy Credits

 The Fuel Allowance scheme currently operates for 28 weeks .